saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week3-and-4.md

 # [Multi Language S3 Testing - Go TestSuite]()

-# Go TestSuite - Major refactors and up to 70 tests written
+# Major refactors and up to 70 tests written

 Every one has a plan until they are punched in the face.
 I had a plan of implementing many many more tests but these weeks turned out to be about alot of refactoring however I also wrote 50 more tests to add to the 25 tests written in the previous period.
 Let me get to the details quickly.